*For organization services, check out our Employee Counseling Program (ECP)

 - Healthy coping skills

 - How to recognize, prevent, and/or recover from burnout

 Feeling like you always need to “hold it together” can be difficult sometimes.
 We truly believe we can all benefit from having a space to slow down, reflect, process, and problem solve.
 A place to learn more about ourselves, better understand where we come from, who we are, and what we want in life.
-Our office is a safe space to help you find peace and better understand you.
+You deserve that.

 For commonly asked questions, please visit our FAQs